the-human-colossus-foundation/oca-spec/docs/specification/README.md

   </dt>
   <dd>

-  The Overalays Capture Architecture (OCA) Working Group maintains the OCA specification at [ Human Colossus Foundation ](https://humancolossus.foundation).
+  Technology Council maintains the OCA specification at [ Human Colossus Foundation ](https://humancolossus.foundation).
 Comments regarding this specification can be provided as issues on the official [ OCA Github ](https://github.com/the-human-colossus-foundation/oca-spec/issues).

   </dd>
   <dt>